-Are you charged with leading digital strategy and growing digital revenue at your company?
-If so, this small-group networking environment is designed with you in mind.
+Charged with leading digital strategy and growing digital revenue at your company?
+This small-group networking environment is designed with you in mind

 How it works:

-- Small groups of 12-15 are assembled based on company size and level of digital sophistication.
+- Small groups of 12-15 people are assembled based on company size, type and level of digital sophistication.

-- The groups include a mix of newspaper, television and radio executives.
+- The groups include mixes of newspaper, television and radio executives.

 Benefits for digital leaders:

-- In-person meetings take place at least once a year in conjunction with LMA conferences.
+- In-person meetings take place at least once a year, usually in conjunction with LMA conferences or other relevant industry events.

-- Larger calls involving all the groups take place periodically and include access to high-level executives from companies such as Facebook, Google, YouTube, etc., as well as presentations from innovators within and beyond local media.
+- Larger calls involving all the groups take place periodically, and may include access to high-level executives from companies such as Facebook, Google, YouTube, etc., as well as presentations from innovators within and beyond local media.

 What topics are covered?